creslinux/freqcache/README.md

  - Prevent any inbound connections

  ```
 #!/usr/bin/env bash
 # Script to harden firewall to isolate ft_bridge network
 #
-# TLDR - only stunnel out to dns https, all other out and inbound traffic dropped.
+# TLDR - only stunnel out to https, only unbound out to dsn, all other out and inbound traffic dropped.
 ##
 if [[ $EUID -ne 0 ]]; then
    echo "This script is executing firewall.sh for ft_cache, sudo  privilage to update iptables"